 If you’re already in Europe, you can also arrive in Nice by train or bus.
 Nice is very well connected with the rest of Europe’s major hub cities.
 Expect the train ride from Paris to take around 5h 45 min, the ride from Lyon to take 4h and 40 min and the ride from Marseille to take around 2h and 40 min.

 You can also arrive in Nice by sleeper train from Paris!

 **I receive a fee when you get a quote from World Nomads using this link.
 I do not represent World Nomads.
 This is not a recommendation to buy travel insurance.

 Whenever I plan a trip, I always make sure to protect myself and my wallet with trip insurance.
 In the past, I’ve had very good experiences with World Nomads.
-On my trip to Thailand in 2019, I had an unfortunate ankle-spraining incident that turned into a hospital visit with X-Rays, crutches and physical therapy.
+During my trip to Chiang Mai in 2019,, I had an unfortunate ankle-spraining incident that turned into a hospital visit with X-Rays, crutches and physical therapy.
 When I submitted my claim to World Nomads, I was reimbursed within weeks.

 World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world!
 Click below to get a quote for your next trip.

 Night One of Your Two Days in the French Riviera

 We arrived in Nice late on our first night after driving in from nearby Avignon.
 We had minimal problems during most of the French Riviera drive…however, Nice was an extremely difficult city to navigate due to all the construction, closures and one-way streets.

 After finally making it to our Airbnb, we were too exhausted to do anything besides eat and drink.
 So we set out to find a spot where we could do both.
 Enter – Chez Acchiardo.

 If you’re wondering what to do in Nice, the most honest answer is eat all the French food.
 We got started on that goal immediately during our Nice 2 day itinerary.